AtlasOfLivingAustralia/documentation/wiki/development/codeReviews.md

   1. are methods short and concise, performing just a single function?
   1. does the code follow separation of concerns guidelines?
   1. Are different languages isolated from each other so as to be more easily tested
-    1. Are related areas clearly associated with each other (i.e. is it easy to identify which .js file contains the script for a paricular block of html?)
+    1. Are related areas clearly associated with each other (i.e. is it easy to identify which .js file contains the script for a particular block of html?)
 1. Review the naming conventions in use - do all classes/methods/variables have accurately descriptive names?
 1. Is there any commented or dead (unused) code?
 This should be removed
 1. Step through the code as if you were debugging it, trying to spot potential bugs.
 E.g.